tomwalsh/python-image-sorter-gui/README.md

 - Would like to create a build process to build different versions of the app for different platforms (Win, Mac, Linux)
 - Allow ability to create folders in other locations, or use existing folders in other locations and saving that information across application restarts.

+### Minor Bugs
+- There is a small border around the image on the top and left.
+I would like to remove this, but can't figure out exactly how yet.

 ### Original Source
 Original code taken from: [https://github.com/aspicho/image-sorter.git](https://github.com/aspicho/image-sorter.git)